Interview with the most famous red fox – Basil Brush.

 I also do a monthly online quiz, which you will be able to see on the 25th of June.
 I was on both The Chase and The Weakest Link – which I won.

 What was it like working alongside Stephen Bailey on Takeshi’s Castle?
 He’s a personal friend of mine.

 It was hilarious.
 I was almost speechless.
-It was lovely to be with him and it was mad as hatters.
-What you see on the screen is totally bonkers and it suited the fox.
+It was lovely to be with him and mad as hatters.
+What you see on the screen is totally bonkers, and it suits the fox.
 Stephen was an absolute delight.
 A very funny young man.